 When my family tells stories about Nanny, and when I think back to life lessons from my Popop Al, and my other amazing grandparents, one thing stands out: no stories are about work or about the fact that someone got a car or giant gift.
 Always, the stories are about the lives touched, the kindness done, the fun we had, and the little things that were really the big things.
 Something important that I’ll try to keep in mind as I make my own family memories– along with ensuring that all of my underwear is at least a size too big.

-If you enjoyed this post, you’ll also like, 7 Easy Ways You can be a Better Person as well as 42 Small Acts of Kindness that Will Make You an Everyday Hero.
+If you enjoyed this post, you’ll also like, 7 Easy Ways You can be a Better Person as well as 80 Random Acts of Kindness that Will Make You an Everyday Hero.